 - 1. Make copies of the Stir-It-Up Stir Fry handout (Appendix 5B); one for each youth. - 2.
 Make a copy of the MyPlate reference sheet (Appendix 5C); one for the facilitator's use. - Prepare vegetables by washing them.
-Facilitator Tip: If time is limited, chop vegetables - Facilitator Tip: If time is limited, chop vegetables prior to beginning the demonstration. - 4.
+Facilitator Tip: If time is limited, chop vegetables prior to beginning the demonstration. - 4.
 Provide each youth with a copy of the Stir-It-Up Stir Fry handout.
 Explain that the youth are to keep the handout upside down until asked to turn it over.
 Explain that the youth will answer the opening question on the blank side of the handout. - 5.
 Facilitator Tip: Encourage youth to ask questions and share personal experiences and interactions with the ingredients throughout the demonstration.